ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Discussion

 \section{Discussion}

-There has been significant interest in and efforts to develop new algorithms for ABC.
+There has been significant interest and efforts to develop new algorithms for ABC.
 A timely need in this area is to create an ecology where all these different algorithms can be integrated in a modular and user-friendly manner.
-It is also known that ABC algorithms can be very expensive and without HPC integration cannot be applied to computationally intensive simulator-based models.
-Although the ABC-SMC algorithm had been parallelized before \citep{Liepe_2010}, more efficient algorithms have since been suggested \citep{Albert_2015}.
+It is also known that ABC algorithms can be very expensive and without HPC integration they cannot be applied to computationally intensive simulator-based models.
+Although the SMCABC algorithm had been parallelized before \citep{Liepe_2010}, more efficient algorithms have since then been suggested (for instance, SABC in \citet{Albert_2015}).
 It is therefore very important to provide a simple way to parallelize ABC algorithms within an unified ecology and compare their parallel performance.

 Our main contribution is a framework that (i) brings existing ABC algorithms under one umbrella, (ii) enables easy implementation of new ABC algorithms, and (iii) enables domain scientists to easily apply ABC to their specific problem on a broad scale using parallelization.
-For point (i), it is important to note that, although there is a strong current interest in ABC, there are only a few software libraries available and, up to our knowledge, none, concurrently, as complete, user-friendly, and extensible as ABCpy.
+For point (i), it is important to note that, although there is a strong current interest in ABC, there are only a few software libraries available and, up to our knowledge, none, concurrently, as complete, user-friendly, and extensible as \pkg{ABCpy}.
 To add to point (ii), we stress that having a unified, extensible library is one of the foundations of a principled and reproducible comparison of algorithms.
 In this paper, we provide a comparison of ABC algorithms from a parallel performance perspective.
-Hence We have reported on imbalances while parallelizing ABC type algorithms over a large number of cores.
-We identified inherent properties of ABC algorithms that make efficient parallelization difficult, classified ABC algorithms based on the imbalanceness, and tried to find the most suitable algorithms capable of utilizing a large parallel architecture through empirical comparisons.
+Hence we have reported on imbalances while parallelizing ABC type algorithms over a large number of cores.
+We identified inherent properties of ABC algorithms that make efficient parallelization difficult, classified ABC algorithms based on the imbalances, and tried to find the most suitable algorithms capable of utilizing a large parallel architecture through empirical comparisons.